emmajanedrews/base-template/_posts/2017-04-27-3-factors-to-consider-when-choosing-a-new-school-district.md

 ---
 layout: post
-title: 3 Overlooked Factors That Can Prove if a New School Is Really Right for You
+title: 3 Factors to Consider When Choosing a New School District
 tags:
   - Home Buyer Tips
 date: 2017-04-27 10:00:00